How to cut holiday calories

 Month-long strategy: decrease calories, increase exercise

-Save those extra calories for the holiday foods you enjoy most.
-Making smarter food choices is easier than you think.
-Here are some quick, calorie-reducing tricks to try at each meal leading up to the day you plan to eat treats.
+Save extra calories for the holiday foods you enjoy most.
+Try these quick, calorie-reducing tricks at each meal so that you save some extra calories for your favorite treats.

 - Eat lots of fruits or veggies.

-- Eat smaller portions of meat and high-fat side dishes.
+- Eat less meat and high-fat side dishes.

 - Drink water and avoid sugary drinks.